Aviation in India: Airlines

-As of October 2025, India has about ten scheduled airlines operating passenger services apart from other cargo carriers.
-Air India is the flag carrier with IndiGo being the largest carrier in operation with a 64.2% domestic market share.
+As of September 2026, India has about nine scheduled airlines operating passenger services apart from other cargo carriers.
+Air India is the flag carrier with IndiGo being the largest carrier in operation with a 65% domestic market share.
 Air India Express is Air India's low-cost subsidiary.

 Military aviation

 The President of India serves as the ex-officio commander-in-chief of the Indian Armed Forces, with the Ministry of Defence responsible for policy.
 The air arms of the armed forces are the Indian Air Force (IAF), commanded by the Chief of Air Staff, and the Indian Naval Air Arm, Army Aviation Corps, and Indian Coast Guard aviation are the agencies involved in the military aviation in India.
 The Indian Air Force is divided into five operational and two functional commands with bases or stations across various commands.
 The armed forces operate a fleet of fighter, transport, helicopters, tankers, AWAC, reconnaissance aircraft and Unmanned aerial vehicles.